Ref12/Home/README.md

 Indexing happens in two phases: Analysis and Ingestion.
 During analysis, C#/VB source files are analyzed using Roslyn and files are generated containing the extracted semantic information.
 These files are typically packaged into a zip file and ingested elsewhere.
 During ingestion, the analysis files are loaded an their information is added to a custom database.
 The database is used to satisfy all queries.
 The database format allows it to be queried in a serverless manner using WASM but this is untenable for larger codebases or aggregations of codebases.

-### Improvements relative to SourceBrowser
- 1. Indexing *is* incremental.
+Indexing *is* incremental.
 Many repos can be analyzed and ingested at different times.

 ### Limitations and known issues
- 1. Analysis requires a successful build of projects or successful extraction of compilation using Roslyn MSBuildWorkspace.
+ * Analysis requires a successful build of projects or successful extraction of compilation using Roslyn MSBuildWorkspace.

 ### Features
 * Semantic analysis of C#, VB, and MSBuild